 No. There are only a few times that we need you to be home during construction – the day the swimming pool is excavated and the day that the electrician and gas companies are there.
 You will also need to water down the gunite structure 2 to 3 times a day for about 7 days as well as turn the water off after the pool is filled to the middle of the tile line.

 Most pool companies can build the pool so you only have to spend about 20 minutes a week on maintenance.
-But most builders build them so you have to spend about 2 hours a week on maintenance.
+However, most builders build them so you have to spend about 2 hours a week on maintenance.
 They feel that price is the only thing that matters and that your time is not valuable.
-All of the things that make the pool easier to take care of is an option and of course cost more money.
-Platinum Pools includes all these things in our pools because we know that you want to spend time in the pool, not working on the pool.
+All of the things that make the pool easier to take care of is an option and of course costs more money.
+Platinum Pools includes all these things in our pools because we know that you want to spend time in the pool, not working to maintain the pool.

 Yes, it does.
 Normally you will receive an estimated 75% of the value of the pool.
 Keep in mind, the more you decorate the backyard with landscaping, the more money you will get back on the pool.

 Yes, a curve shape swimming pool is less expensive than a rectangle.
 Pools are priced by the perimeter of the swimming pool, which is the tile line around the pool. – Go to the pricing page to see pools and the cost for more information.
 If you would like an estimate, Contact us online or call one of our local offices.
 We have three locations; Houston, Beaumont and Victoria.
-You will find the phone numbers listed at the bottom of the website.
+You will find the phone numbers for each office location listed at the bottom of the website.